 The summer solstice has long been celebrated by cultures around the world:

-Many European cultures hold Midsummer celebrations at the solstice, which include gatherings at Stonehenge and the lighting of bonfires on hilltops.
+- Many European cultures hold what are known as Midsummer celebrations at the solstice, which include gatherings at Stonehenge and the lighting of bonfires on hilltops.

 However you are spending your summer this year, just remember, it officially starts on June 21, at the precise moment of 10:58 a.m.
 EDT.

 See what we’re forecasting for summer weather!

 The summer solstice is proclaimed to be the longest day of the year.
 But if you substract sunrise time from sunset time, the longest day is in a week.
 Can you explain why it is not today?
 If you so desire, I can provide the answer.